rideee/rrc/README.md

   (if fzf is installed).
 - Uses [fzf-marks](https://github.com/urbainvaes/fzf-marks) (if fzf is
   installed).
 - Uses a lot of completions which have been found somewhere in web.
-Most of it were copied from [oh-my-bash](https://github.com/ohmybash/oh-my-bash).
+Most of them were copied from [oh-my-bash](https://github.com/ohmybash/oh-my-bash).

 <hr>